Demand forecasting could be the key to a business’s future. But how does it work and how could it be leveraged in a way that would be most beneficial?

-MRP software is intricately tied to the Bill of Materials (BOM), which is used to calculate the requirements of materials.
+MRP software is intricately tied to Bill of Materials (BOM) management, used to calculate material requirements.

-It may even use a multi-level BOM that helps lay in quantities of materials, costing, and other relevant information so the product can be produced accurately on the production floor.
+It may even use a multi-level BOM that helps lay out quantities of materials, costing, and other relevant information so the product can be produced accurately on the production floor.